AC215-TarAIntino/AC215-TarAIntino-Big/quiz-vector/MS2/README_MS2.md

 - Exit (Ctrl + O, Enter, Ctrl + X) and run `source ~/.zshrc` to refresh your shell.
 You are now ready to run the containers below.

-# Data Pipleine and Quiz Service
+# Data Pipeline and Quiz Service

 This repo hosts the **data ingestion** (GCS ➜ ChromaDB) and the **preference-quiz API** (FastAPI).
 Follow the steps below to reproduce the pipeline end-to-end and play the quiz from your terminal.